agamanimullick-cloud/Retail-E-commerce-Sales-Analytics-Workbook/README.md

 We use Power Query to process large data sets that exceed Excel's 1-million-row limit because it can transform and filter millions of rows in memory before you load only what you need.

+Power Query is effectively building a reusable recipe.
+If you refresh the query later, Excel reruns the same recipe instead of you cleaning the file manually again.

 2. Understand the raw dataset
 3. Clean the data
 4. Create calculated fields and flags